coreorbits/gamerpad_macos_server/README.md

 - Apple Silicon or Intel Mac supported by the shipped build
 - Permission to approve required system extension prompts

-## Notes

-- Releases in this repository are distributed as notarized macOS binaries.
-- Source code, internal build scripts, and development assets are not distributed here.
-- If you need the development source repository, use the separate source project maintained by CoreOrbits.

 ## Support

 If installation or launch fails, open an issue in this repository and include: